ahtchow/CarND-PID-Control-Project-P7/README.md

 ![Driving](img/PREVIEW.png)

 ## Overview
 The following project explores the controller-based approach to lane driving, as opposed to deep learning as seen in the [CarND-Behavioural-Cloning project.](https://github.com/ahtchow/CarND-BehaviouralCloning-P3) A more classical approach like using a controller can prove to have some benefits, especially if paired with deep learning (two approaches on opposite sides of the spectrum).
-Simply put, driving in the center of the lane can be much simplier if left in the hands of a feedback controller such as the proportional–integral–derivative controller.
-The objective of the controller is to tune the steering angle, through continously adjusting hyperparameters based on error.
+Simply put, driving in the center of the lane can be much simpler if left in the hands of a feedback controller such as the proportional–integral–derivative controller.
+The objective of the controller is to tune the steering angle, through continuously adjusting hyperparameters based on error.
 Let's see how I did it!

 ## Goal of the Project
 * Implement a PID controller that measures error.
-* Implement an algorithim that adjusted hyperparameter dynamically.
+* Implement an algorithm that adjusted hyperparameter dynamically.
-* Drive the autonomous car on the similator simply using the PID controller.
+* Drive the autonomous car on the simulator simply using the PID controller.

 ## Components of the PID Controller

 ### "P" - Proportional
 The proportional aspect of the controller measures the magnitude of adjustment required in proportion to the "Cross Track" Error (CTE).
-The CTE measures the distance from center of the lane, thus the further away the vehicle is from the lane the higher the CTE.
-The proportional aspect of the controller can be modelled by the following equation:
+The CTE measures the distance from the center of the lane, thus the further away the vehicle is from the lane the higher the CTE.
+The proportional aspect of the controller can be modeled by the following equation:

 ```bash
 α = - τ_p * CTE